Dispersion of neutral collective modes in partonic fractional quantum Hall states and its applications to paired states of composite fermions: Collective modes at

-To simulate the physics of the SLL in the LLL, we use an effective interaction~\cite{Shi08} that has the same pseudopotentials in the LLL as that of the SLL Coulomb interaction.
+where the coefficients $B_{1}, B_{3}, B_{5}, \{C_{l}\}$ are given in Ref.~\cite{Shi08}.
+To compute the multi-dimensional integrals that arise in the energy expectation values [see Eq.~\eqref{eq: energy_expectation_SLL_Coulomb_LLL_eff_int}], we use the Metropolis Monte Carlo method~\cite{Binder10}.
+For the largest accessible systems ($N{\sim}30$), for each wave function, we run 20 Monte Carlo chains, where in each chain we do about $10^{7}$ iterations.
 We have checked that the exact spectrum of this effective interaction and that of the SLL Coulomb interaction look similar (see also Fig. 5 of Ref.~\cite{Balram20}).
-Also, the agreement between the above trial wave functions and the exact states (not shown here) is similar to that between the excitations of the Pf state (constructed using the bipartite CF~\cite{Sreejith11} or Jack polynomial method~\cite{Yang12b}) and the exact SLL Coulomb states (see Fig. 2(b) of Ref.~\cite{Sreejith11b} [magnetoroton] and Figs. 2(e)-(h) of Ref.~\cite{Sreejith11} [neutral fermion]).
+Also, the agreement between the above trial wave functions and the exact states (not shown here) is similar to that between the excitations of the Pf state (constructed using the bipartite CF~\cite{Sreejith11} or Jack polynomial method~\cite{Yang12b}) and the exact SLL Coulomb states \{see Fig. 2(b) of Ref.~\cite{Sreejith11b} [magnetoroton] and Figs. 2(e)-2(h) of Ref.~\cite{Sreejith11} [neutral fermion]\}.

 In Fig.~\ref{fig: magnetoroton_neutral_fermion_dispersions_different_LLs_1_2} we show the dispersion of the magnetoroton and neutral fermion modes at 5/2 obtained from the wave functions given in Eqs.~\eqref{eq: parton_bar2bar2111_magnetoroton} and \eqref{eq: parton_bar2bar2111_neutral_fermion} evaluated in the spherical geometry.
-To assess the gap for the neutral fermion, we need to compute the ground state energy for a system with an odd number of particles.
-We do so by interpolating the ground state energies of systems with an even number of particles.
-The modes in the long wavevector limit do approach each other as expected.
-In the long wavelength limit, there is a tendency for the modes to approach each other for large $N$ (see extrapolation to the thermodynamic limit for the $q{\to}0$ gaps of the two modes shown in Fig.~\ref{fig: long_wavelength_limit_magnetoroton_neutral_fermion_dispersions_different_LLs_1_2}).
+To assess the gap for the neutral fermion, we need to compute the ground-state energy for a system with an odd number of particles.
+We do so by interpolating the ground-state energies of systems with an even number of particles.
+The modes in the long-wavevector limit do approach each other as expected.
+In the long-wavelength limit, there is a tendency for the modes to approach each other for large $N$ (see extrapolation to the thermodynamic limit for the $q{\to}0$ gaps of the two modes shown in Fig.~\ref{fig: long_wavelength_limit_magnetoroton_neutral_fermion_dispersions_different_LLs_1_2}).
 Nevertheless, it appears as was the case with the results of Ref.~\cite{Pu23} that to exactly realize SUSY, one has to perturb the Hamiltonian away from the SLL Coulomb point.

 For completeness, we have also evaluated the dispersion of the two modes for two other interactions namely the Coulomb interaction in the LLL and the $\mathcal{N}{=}1$ LL of monolayer graphene (see Fig.~\ref{fig: magnetoroton_neutral_fermion_dispersions_different_LLs_1_2}).
 We do not expect the Pf/aPf states to be stabilized in these settings since the CFFL is favored for the Coulomb interaction in these LLs~\cite{Balram15c}.
 For these interactions, we find that the magnetoroton remains gapped but the neutral fermion gap goes negative around $q\ell{\sim}1.0$ (${\approx}\sqrt{2\nu}{=}k_{F}\ell$, where $k_{F}$ is the Fermi wave vector~\cite{Balram15b}, indicating an instability to a CFFL).
 Here too, it appears that the two modes approach each other in the $q{\to}0$ limit.
 Nevertheless, for the LLL Coulomb interaction, we find that the $N{\to}\infty$ extrapolated long wavelength gap of the two modes is significantly different from each other (see Fig.~\ref{fig: long_wavelength_limit_magnetoroton_neutral_fermion_dispersions_different_LLs_1_2}) [error bars on the results for the $\mathcal{N}{=}1$ LL of monolayer graphene are too high to preclude a definitive conclusion].
 In conclusion, SUSY is not realized for all interactions.
 Furthermore, even if a Hamiltonian realizes a gapped ground state in the Pf/aPf universality class, the interaction needs to be fine-tuned to realize an exact emergent SUSY.